afair/email_address/README.md

 **Normal**: Email Address is converted the the configured format.
 This format is what should be used to identify the account.
+This is the format supported by the email service provider.

 **Canonical**: Used to uniquely identify the mailbox.
 Useful for locating a user who forgets registering with a tag or